-2 Justification of the requirements
+2 Justification of the requirements of the Basic Module

-This chapter presents proposals for new and revised requirements, and explains the background to the requirements, the chosen requirement levels and any changes compared with previous generation 2 of the Basic Module and Chemical Module.
-Many of the arguments for the proposed changes are also pertinent to issues arising from the revision of the Supplementary Module for Copy and Printing Paper, which is under revision at the same time.
-This background description may also be useful for future revisions of Nordic Ecolabelling's Criteria for Tissue Paper and other paper-related products.
+This chapter presents new and revised requirements, and explains the background to the requirements, the chosen requirement levels and any changes compared with previous generation 2 of the Basic Module.
+Requirement O8 in the Basic Module is applied to chemicals and therefore, justification of requirements in the Chemical Module is presented jointly in Appendix 2 in this background document.